Bachelor of Science career paths: careers to shape the future

 • Quantum mechanics: an emerging science that examines the properties and behaviour of subatomic particles – the smallest scales of energy

-As a research scientist, your options are as open as your imagination and interests; research happens across all sectors, all over the world!
+As a research scientist, your options are as open as your imagination and interests — research happens across all sectors, all over the world!
 You might study lasers and win a Nobel Prize, or develop microbes to boost hydroponic crop growth for food security.
 Your research could bring MRI technology down to the molecular level to better understand disease, get us closer to the development of quantum computing, or help remove “forever chemicals” from waterways.
-Or your career could also be above the earth, studying black holes, and galaxies.
+Or your career could also be above the earth, studying black holes and galaxies.

 Up, up, and away!

 With supplemental education in cartography, climatology, geographic information systems (GIS), or the addition of chemical science, you could be well on your way to a career in aviation.
 Aviation is a career path with promise!
 A global shortage of pilots is looming as current qualified pilots retire — with an estimated 260,000 new pilots needed worldwide over the next decade.
 The industry is making an effort to include female pilots in what was once a male-dominated job.
-And if you’re interested in efforts to green the aviation industry, check out the Waterloo Institute for Sustainable Aeronautics.
+Additionally, if you’re interested in efforts to green the aviation industry, check out the Waterloo Institute for Sustainable Aeronautics.

 A model of a human head.